indiqusdocs/yntraa/docs/Subscribers/Compute/RHELInstances/VolumeManagement.md

 To view the disks attached to particular Instance, navigate to [RHEL Instances](AboutRHELInstances.md) and access the **Volumes** tab.

-RHEL Instances on Yntraa cloud console work with the [Block Volumes Service](/docs/Subscribers/Storage/BlockVolumes/AboutBlockVolumes) and let you carry out basic disk operations.
+RHEL Instances on Yntraa cloud platform work with the [Block Volumes Service](/docs/Subscribers/Storage/BlockVolumes/AboutBlockVolumes) and let you carry out basic disk operations.
 ![volumerhel](img/volumerhel.png)

 The following are the quick actions: